 Hoicka and her colleagues tested a group of one-year-olds on the UBT by presenting the box on a turntable so that all its features were accessible.
 They then presented each of the five objects one at a time and allowed the toddlers to play.
 The toddlers were tested individually and, most important, were given no instructions other than to play with the box and the objects.

-Researchers counted the number of unique box-object interactions that each toddler generated within a set timeframe.
-The scores for the 29 toddlers ranged from 6 to 28, and toddlers who scored high on their first interaction with the task tended to score high when they were tested again two weeks later, even when the researchers counted only brand new box-object interactions on the second test.
-Thus the consistency across tests did not reflect memory for (and repetition of) previous interactions.
-These data suggest that there are indeed individual differences in DT that can be measured as early as age 1, and that these measurements are reliable, at least over short time spans.
+Researchers counted the number of unique box-object interactions that each child generated within a set time frame.
+The scores for the 29 toddlers ranged from 6 to 28, and those who scored high on their first interaction with the task tended to score high when they were tested again two weeks later, even when the researchers counted only brand-new box-object interactions on the second test.
+Thus, the consistency across tests did not reflect memory for (and repetition of) previous interactions.
+These data suggest that there are indeed individual differences in DT that can be measured as early as age one and that these measurements are reliable, at least over short time spans.

 Children thus demonstrate an aptitude for divergent creative thought early in life, but where does this ability come from?
 Do toddlers with a high DT aptitude have parents with high DT?
 To explore this question, Hoicka’s team also tested parents’ DT using two different nonverbal tasks from the Thinking Creatively in Pictures Test.
 These tasks involved completing incomplete abstract line drawings and filling in 24 circles with pictures.
 Toddlers’ DT scores correlated with their parents’ DT scores, even when researchers controlled for the toddlers’ motor-skill development.
 Thus, children with high DT scores tended to have parents who showed high DT.